codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

   * **Client Secret**: The `key` representing the client secret in the K8s secret.
 For example, `clientSecret`.
   * **URL**: The `key` representing the provider URL in the K8s secret.
 For example, `url`.

-  Here are examples of the OAuth2 settings in Form mode and the corresponding YAML file that Codefresh automatically populates.
+  Here are examples of the OAuth2 settings in Form mode, and the corresponding YAML file that Codefresh automatically populates.

-  SCRESSNHOT
+  SCREENSHOT

 {:start="5"}
 1. Select **Commit**.